 Add the dry ingredients to the bowl and bring the dough together using your hands.
 Mix until the dough starts separating from the bowl walls.

-Cover the bagel dough with a kitchen towel and leave it to rise for 3-3 1/2 hours at room temperature.
+Cover the bagel dough with a kitchen towel and leave it to rise for 2 ½ - 3 hours at room temperature.
+If you are using yeast, then let the bread rise for 1 hour only.

 Step 2 – Shape the bagels